 - Head Start

-- Kindergarten

 - Private preschools

+- Public preschools

 - Early Childhood Block Grant/Preschool for All programs

-- Blended classrooms

-- Group child development centers or child care
+- Group child development centers or childcare

 Attendance at an early childhood program need not be funded by IDEA, Part B funds.

 The first factor to consider is whether the student is attending a Regular Early Childhood Program as defined above.
 If so, report the student under Codes 30 or 31 or Codes 32 or 33 as directed on the next page.
 If the student does not attend a Regular Early Childhood Program at all, use Codes 23-27.Codes 30 and 31 are for students attending a Regular Early Childhood Program at least 10 hours/600 minutes or more per week.